Do you need to make money fast? Then keep reading for unique and popular things to sell today for extra cash!

 For more ways to make money selling recipes, check out this article.

 26. Sell Tickets

-Do you have a concert or sports tickets that you’ve won or are not able to use?
+Do you have concert or sports tickets that you’ve won or cannot use?
 Then sell them on StubHub.
-List your tickets for free, once they sell, StubHub collects a 15 percent fee from the total sale.
+List your tickets for free.
+Once they sell, StubHub collects a 15% fee from the total sale.
 Payments are made via PayPal or check.

 27. Sell Your Wedding Dress

 Is your wedding dress collecting dust in the closet?
 Then sell it on SellMyWeddingDress.org or StillWhite.com.
 Listing fees range from $19.95-$29.95.
 Neither sites charge commission fees.
 List your wedding items, prom dress, wedding dress, or wedding gown to many potential buyers.

 28. Sell Plants, Herbs, Fruits, or Vegetables From Your Garden

 If you have a green thumb, you can make money selling fresh herbs, plants, and vegetables from your garden.
 My assistant, Aimee, grows aquatic plants for aquariums and sells them on Craigslist.
 All she did was place a $5 ad on Craigslist, and she was able to sell $800 in just 30-days!
 She details her process here.